dimitryvin/youve-got-mail/README.md

-# Mail Notification Server
+# Mail Notification Project

-A simple server that sends email notifications when mail is delivered to your physical mailbox.
+Project that details how one would receive notifications for their mail getting delivered.

+# Server

 ## Setup